The detailed information on these pages will remain free thanks to those who advertise here. If you shop or use their services, please thank them!

 map

-Access- although it is not paved the largest public parking spaces are near the corner of Slagle and Rath Avenues and also at the corner of Bryant and Rath.
-There is no parking for the general public in Cartier Park, except at the public access point to the river, but this is very limited (maybe 2 cars).
-You could park near the back of the Lakeview Cemetery property.
+Access- There are ample parking spaces near the corner of Slagle and Rath Avenues and also at the corner of Bryant and Rath, or drive west on Slagle to park near the gazebo.
+There is no parking for the general public in Cartier Park Campground, except at the public access point to the river, but this is very limited (maybe 2 cars).

 Distance and time- The block is 0.5 miles on a side.
-Wander till you have had enough!
+There might be 2.5 miles of bike trail

 Trail Markers- none